-It can honor the work and expertise of the COSIA partners to be attentive to what they have achieved within the project and what they are particularly skilled at doing.
-We suggest that COSIA continue to improve the resources and tools - refine and disseminate handbooks and guides - while encouraging this local expertise.
-The tools and resources work in service of developing and continuing to support local, centralized, relevant expertise.
+Being attentive to each site's achievements and skills has honored the work and expertise of the COSIA partners.
+We suggest that through COSIA Network, the partners continue to improve the resources and tools-refine and disseminate handbooks and guides-while encouraging local expertise.
+The tools and resources will work to support local, centralized, relevant expertise.